timothymcmackin/previews/octez/enable-dark-mode/_sources/introduction/howtoget.rst

 If you plan to contribute to the Octez codebase, the way to go is to set up a complete development environment, by cloning the repository and compiling the sources using the provided makefile.
+You may either build all the executables, as illustrated below, or only a subset of the executables, as detailed in section :ref:`compile_sources`.

 **TL;DR**: From a fresh Debian Bookworm x86_64, you typically want to select a source branch in the Octez repository, e.g.: